HealthInformaticsUT/TrajectoryMarkovAnalysis/shiny/www/shinyDescription.md

-### Analysing patient trajectories on OMOP CDM data structure
+### Package 'TrajectoryMarkovAnalysis':  Package for creating Markov models for patient-orientated trajectories

 **Development Status: Under Development**

-**The results are not final**

 ### Information

-This shiny application aims to help users in using Markov chains on OMOP CDM data.
+This shiny application aims to help users in using TrajectoryMarkovAnalysis functionalities.

-During manuscript development and the subsequent review period, these results are considered under embargo and should not be disclosed without explicit permission and consent from the authors.

-Below are links for study-related artifacts that have been made available as part of this study:

-### Abstract

-Below is the abstract of the manuscript that summarizes the findings:

-**Background:**

-**Methods:**

-**Findings:**

-**Interpretation:**

-**Findings:**

-**Interpretation:**
+R-package TrajectoryMarkovAnalysis specializes on modelling patient trajectories using Markov chains.
+The package supports discrete and continuous time Markov models, Kaplan-Meier plots, Markov trees and synthetic data generation.
+The package is based on OMOP CDM.
+The inputs for this package should be generateb by the Cohort2Trajectory package.